denizberfinkarakoc/denizberfinkarakoc.github.io/_pages/research.md

 Trade is typically optimized to promote efficiency, whereas resilience is increasingly being recognized as another important objective.
 However, it is not clear if prioritizing resilience comes at the expense of efficiency or if the two objectives can be promoted simultaneously.
 I developed a complex network framework, built upon the repeat movement of food commodities between nations, to quantify the efficiency and resilence of food trade for the last century.
 As unprecedented in investigating the interplay between efficiency and resilience for global food trade, I revealed that trade of food groups is more at equilibrium than individual commodities.
 <!-- </p> -->

-## Social vulnerability and equity perspectives on interdependent infrastructure resilience